Enhanced precision of circadian rhythm by output system: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

 Circadian rhythms are physiological phenomena that repeat approximately every 24 hours.
-The one prominent property of circadian rhythm is self-sustainability, that is, organisms can maintain their internal circadian oscillations under constant conditions (\cite{Johnson:2004book}).
+The one prominent property of circadian rhythm is self-sustainability, that is, organisms can maintain their internal circadian oscillations under constant conditions \cite{Johnson:2004book}.
 Recent single-cell observations have revealed that the individual cells show self-sustained circadian oscillation even if they are uncoupled, such as a dissociation culture.
-Moreover, the single-cellular rhythms show fluctuations, i.e., the period of circadian rhythm is irregular with a deviation (\cite{Micklem.2021}).
-Such fluctuation in rhythms can be quantified by coefficient of variation (CV), which is the standard deviation (SD) of the cycle-to-cycle periods divided by the average of those periods.
-For example, the oscillation period of mammalian fibroblast cell populations was 24.38 hours on average and fluctuated with SD of 1.12 hours (\cite{Li:2020}), thus, CV $\sim 0.1$.
-The single-cell measurements for the \textit{Arabidpsis} seedlings revealed CV $\sim 0.1$ (\cite{Gould:2018}), which is close to mammalian cells.
-The circadian rhythm of prokaryote cyanobacteria is more accurate, with a period of 24.2 hours and SD of 0.12 hours, thus CV $\sim 0.005$ (\cite{Mihalcescu:2004ch}).
+Moreover, the single-cellular rhythms show fluctuations, that is, the period of circadian rhythm is irregular with a deviation \cite{Micklem.2021}.
+Such fluctuation in rhythms can be quantified using the coefficient of variation (CV), which is the standard deviation (SD) of the cycle-to-cycle periods divided by the average of those periods.
+For example, the oscillation period of mammalian fibroblast cell populations is 24.38 hours on average and fluctuates with SD of 1.12 hours \cite{Li:2020}, thus, CV $\sim 0.05$.
+The single-cell measurements for the \textit{Arabidpsis} seedlings revealed CV $\sim 0.1$ \cite{Gould:2018}, which is close to mammalian cells.
+The circadian rhythm of prokaryote cyanobacteria is more accurate, with a period of 24.2 hours and SD of 0.12 hours, thus CV $\sim 0.005$ \cite{Mihalcescu:2004ch}.

-The fluctuations in the circadian rhythms are partly because of fluctuations produced by the circadian molecular machinery (\cite{Chabot:2007en}).
-The circadian clock system of any organism involves a transcription-translation feedback loop (\cite{NobelPrize:2017}).
-Thus, the feedback loop in the circadian clock system contains a transcriptional noise.
-This noise causes the dispersion of circadian period (\cite{Gonze:2002im}; \cite{Nishino:2013ix}).
-In fact, the administration of a drug enhancing the transcriptional noise reduced the regularity of circadian oscillation (\cite{Li:2020}).
+The fluctuations in the circadian rhythms are partly because of fluctuations produced by the circadian molecular machinery \cite{Chabot:2007en}.
+The circadian clock system of any organism involves a transcription-translation feedback loop \cite{NobelPrize:2017}.
+Thus, the feedback loop in the circadian clock system contains a transcriptional noise, which causes the dispersion of circadian period \cite{Gonze:2002im, Nishino:2013ix}.
+In fact, the administration of a drug enhancing the transcriptional noise reduced the regularity of circadian oscillation \cite{Li:2020}.